-In many cases, a patient will need to receive treatment for their foot deformity.
 Our team at Newtown Foot and Ankle Specialists offers a range of treatment options for various types of foot deformities.
-Our doctors take the time to listen to your concerns, evaluate the affected area, and build a comprehensive treatment plan based on your needs.
+We take the time to listen to your concerns and evaluate the affected area.
+Then, based on your needs, we will build a treatment plan.

 We offer conservative, effective treatment for the following foot deformities: